Skip to main content

 Letter from Thirteen Choctaw and Chickasaw Freedmen Pleading for Federal Assistance in Emancipating their Kin (1865) This letter, formulated by a group of thirteen men who fled enslavement in the Choctaw and Chickasaw Nations, details how Choctaw and Chickasaw enslavers continued to hold Black people in bondage.
 The letter includes a plea for federal assistance in ensuring the freedom of the authors' family members, an exhibit with the names and locations of eighty people who were still enslaved in the Choctaw and Chickasaw Nations, and an accounting of how self-emancipated Black people were under threat of immediate death if they were to return to either nation.

-List of Enslaved People Freed by Lawrence Taliaferro This undated note scribbled on the back of a document attesting to Lawrence Talliaferro's membership in the Franklin Society lists the name of 21 enslaved men and women whom Taliaferro manumitted between 1839-1843.
-Among the names is Harriet Robinson, the wife of Dred Scott.
+List of Enslaved People Freed by Lawrence Taliaferro This undated note scribbled on the back of a document attesting to Lawrence Talliaferro's membership in the Franklin Society lists the names of 21 enslaved men and women whom Taliaferro manumitted between 1839-1843.
+Among the named is Harriet Robinson, the wife of Dred Scott.

 List of Freedmen who have been Murdered in the state of Texas since the close of the Rebellion (1866) These records document the extreme extent of retributive, white supremacist violence committed against the population of freedmen and women upon emancipation in Texas.
 This compilation contains graphic language and descriptions.